GL(2) Weyl Bound via a multiplicative character delta method: Introduction and Statement of Results

 \section{Introduction and Statement of Results}

-Let $f$ be a fixed level $M$ Hecke cusp form of weight $k$ with nebetypus $\psi$ and $L(s,f)$ be its associated $L$-function.
-By the Phragmen-Lindelof principle, we have the convexity bound for any $\epsilon>0$.
+Let $f$ be a fixed level $M$ Hecke cusp form of weight $k$ or Laplace eigenvalue $\frac{1}{4}+r^2$ with nebetypus $\psi$, and let $L(s,f)$ be its associated $L$-function.
+By the Phragmen-Lindel\"of principle, we have the convexity bound for any $\epsilon>0$.
 Any bound of the form for some $\delta>0$ is called a subconvexity bound, and the current best bound is the Weyl-type bound, saying This Weyl-type bound appears to be a natural barrier to many boundary problems.

-This problem has been studied extensively and the Weyl bound has been established by a lot of people.
-Good \cite{Good} was the first one to establish such bound for the full modular group with the tools from spectral theory.
-Later Julita \cite{jutilafirst} used Farey fractions and Voronoi summations to get the same result, which was then extended by Meurman \cite{meurman} to cover Maass forms.
-Afterwards, Jutila \cite{jutilasecond} extended Good's proof to cover Maass forms.
+This problem has been studied extensively and the Weyl bound has been established by many people.
+Good \cite{Good} was the first one to establish such a bound for the full modular group with tools from the spectral theory.
+Later Jutila \cite{jutilafirst} used Farey fractions and Voronoi summations to get the same result, which was then extended by Meurman \cite{meurman} to cover the Maass form case.
+Afterwards, Jutila \cite{jutilasecond} extended Good's proof to cover the Maass form case.
 Recently, many people have established results on this problem, with various constraints on the levels, see for example \cite{paperAc, paperAg, paperB}.
-As better machinery get developed, these constraints, which are believed to be mere annoyance, are gradually relaxed.
+As better machinery gets developed, these constraints, which are believed to be a mere annoyance, are gradually relaxed.
 In 2018 Aggarwal \cite{taspecttrivial} established the Weyl bound for holormorphic or Hecke-Maass cusp form of arbitrary level and nebentypus.

 In \cite{taspecttrivial}, Aggarwal used the trivial delta method \cite[Lemma 1.1]{taspecttrivial} stated as follows. \begin{lemma} Let $V$ be a smooth real valued function, compactly supported inside $\R^+$ such that $V$ has bounded derivatives and $\int_0^\infty V(x)dx=1$.
 Let $X>1$ and $q\in\N$ be such that $q>X^{1+\epsilon}$ for some $\epsilon>0$.
-Then for any $A>0$ and here $e(x)=e^{2\pi ix}$. \end{lemma} Other than this problem, this delta method and its variant has also been successfully applied to achieve results on related problems, see for example \cite{burgesstrivial, besseldelta}.
+Then for any $A>0$ and here $e(x)=e^{2\pi ix}$. \end{lemma} Other than this problem, this delta method and its variants have also been successfully applied to achieve results on related problems, see for example \cite{besseldelta, burgesstrivial}.

-The idea behind is as follows, for $q>X^{1+\epsilon}$, and one uses additive characters to detect the divisibility condition $\delta(q|n)$ and the $x$-integral to detect $\delta(|n|<X)$.
-However one can also detect the divisibility condition by multiplicative characters, giving us the following variant of trivial delta method.
+The idea behind the delta method is as follows.
+For $q>X^{1+\epsilon}$, and one uses additive characters to detect the divisibility condition $\delta(q|n)$ and the $x$-integral to detect $\delta(|n|<X)$.
+However one can also detect the divisibility condition by multiplicative characters, giving us the following variant of the trivial delta method.